soxoj/username-generation-guide/README.md

 Johnny
 ```

-- [WeRelate](https://www.werelate.org/wiki/Special:Names) - Variant names project, a comprehensive database of name variants with ability to search.
+- [WeRelate](https://www.werelate.org/wiki/Special:Names) - Variant names project, a comprehensive database of name variants with the ability to search.
 Gives much more results than BehindTheNames, but there are also many irrelevant results.
-Also see [GitHub repo](https://github.com/tfmorris/Names) with project data.
+Also, see [GitHub repo](https://github.com/tfmorris/Names) with project data.

 [↑ Back to the start](#what-do-you-have)

 ## Username transformations

 When you sign up on the site it may turn out that your username is taken.
-Then you use a variant of name - with characters replacement or additions.
+Then you use a variant of a name - with characters replacement or additions.

 Thus, making assumptions about the transformations and knowing the original name, you can check "neighboring" accounts (for example, with [maigret](https://github.com/soxoj/maigret)).